Electro-Shock for President

 Electro-Shock for President is the second extended play from the band Brainiac.
-The band decided to use only electronic equipment instead of guitars to demonstrate the band's ever-evolving sound.
+The band decided to primarily use electronic equipment to demonstrate the band's ever-evolving sound.
 This EP was intended to be a teaser for Brainiac's fourth album, expected to be their major label debut on Interscope Records.
 However, vocalist and keyboard player Tim Taylor died in a car accident shortly after the EP's release.

 Trent Reznor of Nine Inch Nails noted in a BBC radio show (May 2005) that Brainiac was "really inspiring to me from a sonic standpoint."
 He went on to say that while recording 2005's With Teeth, he would use Electro-Shock for President as a sound reference.